 Maya’s first film produced with isangmahal was "Fonogra(Ph)x" (2001), a hip hop documentary and multi-media performance featured in the 2002 Northwest Asian American Film Festival. "to transgress: a meditation" (2006), her first experimental documentary, appeared in the 2007 Frameline 31 SF International Film Festival and 2006 Cinemanila International Film Festival.
 She began her directorial debut with Sustainable Media Studio, most notably with "A Conversation" (2010), which featured in the 2011 Architecture Film Festival Rotterdam, 2011 Film Independent Short Fix Program and 2012 Architekturclips in Berlin, Germany.

 Since founding Form follows Function in 2011, Maya has collaboratively directed and produced 30+ short documentaries and seven installations, including Virtual Reality (VR) documentary "Walking with Grace" (2016) & VR animation "Bronze, Brass, Jazz" (2017).
 As Curator/Project Director of three multi-media exhibitions for the Los Angeles Asian Pacific Film Festival, "The Space Between" (2009), "Interactive Little Tokyo!"
 (2016) & "Bronzeville, Little Tokyo" (2017), Maya's scope includes immersive media and site-specific community engagement.

-While serving as Place-based Programmer for Little Tokyo Service Center's +LAB, Maya's community engagement work includes "Takachizu", a Little Tokyo treasure-gathering project with Artist, Rosten Woo and #MYFSN, a neighborhood effort to preserve Historic First Street North through community arts and engagement with Sustainable Little Tokyo.
+While serving as Place-based Project Consultant for Little Tokyo Service Center (LTSC), Maya's work includes the launch of +LAB, a creative community development strategy of LTSC, "Takachizu", a Little Tokyo treasure-gathering project with Artist, Rosten Woo and #MYFSN, a neighborhood effort to preserve Historic First Street North through community arts and engagement with Sustainable Little Tokyo.